kjezek/construction-site-simulation/README.md

 The project shows possible
 combination of stateless services and functional programming in Java.
-It has some limitations caused by not enough dynamicity of Java lambdas.
-For instance, lambda arguments are not flexible, which means that some actions from
+It has some limitations caused by not sufficient dynamicity of Java lambdas.
+For instance, the number of lambda arguments is not flexible, which means that some actions from
 ```ActionsFactory``` must define the input argument,
 even if it is not used (see, the ```x``` argument, which is ignored),
 because other actions do have an input argument.